zschaller27/irsdk_hybrid_util/README.md

 # Usage
 To start the utility run the main.py file using python3 such as: ```python main.py``` The utility will notify the user via the command line upon connection/disconnection to an iRacing client.

+# Big Issue
+ The biggest issue right now is that pyirsdk and the saved telemtry don't have the same formats for each column so they aren't very comparable without more work.
+Since I don't drive this car all the time its hard to get that info.